Kitware/CMake/Help/cpack_gen/ifw.rst

 CPack IFW Generator
 -------------------

-See :module:`CPackIFW` for details on the CPackIFW module.

 Overview
 ^^^^^^^^

-CPack ``IFW`` generator helps you to create online and offline binary cross-platform installers with a graphical user interface.
+This :manual:`cpack generator <cpack-generators(7)>` generates

-CPack IFW generator prepares project installation and generates configuration and meta information for the `Qt Installer Framework
+configuration and meta information for the `Qt Installer Framework
 <http://doc.qt.io/qtinstallerframework/index.html>`_ (QtIFW).

-The QtIFW provides a set of tools and utilities to create installers for the supported desktop Qt platforms: Linux, Microsoft Windows, and macOS.
+QtIFW provides tools and utilities to create installers for the platforms supported by `Qt <https://www.qt.io>`_: Linux, Microsoft Windows, and macOS.

-You should also install QtIFW to use CPack ``IFW`` generator.
+To make use of this generator, QtIFW should also be installed.
+The module :module:`CPackIFW` looks for the location of the QtIFW command-line utilities.

 Hints
 ^^^^^